AlexChaplinBraz/Ablavema/README.md

 - [X] Check for updates and download them based on the user's configuration.
 - [X] Check for updates at runtime.
 - [X] Only check for updates after a set amount of time.
+- [X] Use the platform-specific, user-accessible locations for storing files.
+- [X] Work as portable by creating an empty file named "portable" in the same directory as the executable.
 - [ ] Bypass opening the launcher if a default package is set.
 In which case, to open the launcher while opening a .blend file you'd hold a configurable modifier key like Shift down.
 - [X] Command line interface.
     - [X] Fetch packages.